 To ensure uniform evaluation of sequencing reads across samples and to assess the impact of sample and library preparation steps on this uniformity, we recommend adding External RNA Controls Consortium (ERCC) Spike-Ins to the lysate buffer (Thermo Fisher, 4456740).
-Please follow [Appendix 1](#) for detailed information before the lysis step.
+Please refer to [Appendix 1](#) for detailed information before proceeding with the lysis step.